Spinn-Creative/spinncreative.co.uk/README.md

 This project is licensed under the [MIT License](LICENSE.md).

-&copy; 2024 Spinn Creative Limited.
+&copy; 2024 <a href="https://www.spinncreative.co.uk">Spinn Creative Limited</a>.
 All rights reserved.